Dina Nagar

 Dinanagar is a town and a municipal council in Gurdaspur district in the Majha region of the state of Punjab, India.
 It takes its name after Adina Beg, who served as the subahdar of Punjab for the Mughals and Marathas.
-He built up his residence and exercised his government mainly from this town, whlist he was serving as the governor of the nearby town of Behrampur.
-During the rule of the Sikh Empire, it was the favourite summer resort of Maharaja Ranjit Singh, who held durbar in the town in the summer, effectively making the town his summer capital.
+He built up his residence and exercised his government mainly from this town, whilst he was serving as the governor of the nearby town of Behrampur.
+During the rule of the Punjabi Sikh Empire, it was the favourite summer resort of Maharaja Ranjit Singh, who held durbar there during summer, effectively making the town his summer capital.

 History

-Dinanagar town is situated about 14 l, North-East of Gurdaspur.
+Dinanagar town is situated about 14 km North-East of Gurdaspur.
 It was founded by Adina Beg 1730, on the bank of Hasli or Shah Nahar as his residence and cantonment.
 He seems to have exercised his government from this town.

 Dinanagar was a favourite summer resort of Maharaja Ranjit Singh.
 It was one center where Singh usually held his Durbar during the summer.
 It was Singh's summer capital.
 He spent the two months of May and June every year at Dinanagar.
 It was here that in May 1838 he received the Macnaghten mission which negotiated the proposed alliance for placing Shah Shujah Durrani on the throne of Kabul.